Luftare/typed-vector/README.md

 # typed-vector

 It's a 2d vector library written in typescript.
+It includes lots of methods to simplify vector calculations in game development.
+It has zero dependencies and has unit tests.

 ## How to use
 This module exports a `Vector` class and `IVector` interface.